Ture ā-Rohe Whakararata Waipiro 2014

 All alcohol bans are enforced by the police.

-Find more information about current alcohol bans, including area maps on this page: Alcohol bans and licencing trusts.
+For more information about current alcohol bans, including area maps, see Alcohol bans and licensing trusts.

 Get a copy of the Alcohol Control Bylaw